We use cookies to optimize our website & deliver you the best service

 ]

-If you have concerns about specific medical conditions, it's best to contact the nearest donation center for personalized guidance.
-However, some general eligibility criteria include a minimum weight requirement of 110 pounds, an age range of 18-64 years, and exclusion for pregnant donors.
+If you have concerns about specific medical conditions, it is best to contact the nearest donation center for personalized guidance.
+However, general eligibility criteria include a minimum weight requirement of 110 pounds, an age range of 18-64 years, and exclusion for pregnant donors.

 Can someone taking clopidogrel donate plasma?